Exostellar-Labs/docs/installation-and-configuration/getting-started-with-an-onboarding-tarball/compute-optimizer-integratons/compute-optimizer-integration-for-altair-grid-engine/compute-optimizer-integration-via-jsv-for-altair-grid-engine.md

 description: Configuring jsv_xspot for AGE
 ---

-# Compute Optimizer Integration via JSV for Altair Grid Engine
+# X-Infrastructure Optimizer Integration via JSV for Altair Grid Engine

 This document covers the configuration of the AGE job scheduler to rewrite submitted jobs to execute on a controller node running X-spot.